aj-code/3gsocks/README.md

 * Socks5 based network pivoting
 * TLS transport with cert pinning
 * Should run on damn near anything
-	* Tested - windows and linux (tested)
+	* Tested - windows and linux
 	* Totally untested but probably working - various bsds, mac os, aix, solaris, plan9, android
 * Precompiled binaries available (under dist/) if you're that way inclined

-Inspired by some socks functionality I found that one time in some malware I was reverse.
+Inspired by some socks functionality I found that one time in some malware I was reversing.

 ## Usage